 The State Department for Planning is cognizant of the fact that since its inception over eighteen years ago, the Fund has had and continues to positively impact on the citizenry, across the Country.
 Being a precursor to the devolution of government functions under the current constitution, the Fund has significantly contributed to almost all spheres of peoples' lives, and latterly in education and security sectors.

-Constituencies Development Fund is domiciled in the State Department for Planning (SDP)
+We further observe that, as provided for under section 2 of the Act, the National Government Constituencies Development Fund is domiciled in the State Department for Planning (SDP)